banzaicloud/pipeline/docs/eks-images.md

 }
 ```

-To update AWS gov images you will need a special AWS access & secure key which have access to AWS gov resources.

 ### Generate

 1. Check latest available [EKS versions](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html)
    and update major versions in K8S_VERSIONS list in [generate-eks-image-list.sh](generate-eks-image-list.sh)

-1. The script will use your aws keys from `default` profile to retrieve default images for all regions and `aws-gov` profiles to retrieve AWS gov images.
+1. The script will use your aws keys from `default` profile to retrieve default images.
-   You can use different profile names and specify them as command arguments:
+   You can pass a different profile name as a command parameter:

     ```bash
-    ./generate-eks-image-list.sh <YOUR_DEFAULT_AWS_PROFILE_NAME>  <YOUR_AWS_GOV_PROFILE_NAME>
+    ./generate-eks-image-list.sh <YOUR_AWS_PROFILE_NAME>
     ```

 1. generate source file containing list of images: